 Of old there was Sauron the Maia whom the Sindar in Beleriand named Gorthaur.
 In the beginning of Arda, Melkor seduced him to his allegience and he became the greatest and most trusted of the servants of the Enemy, and the most perilous, for he could assume many forms and for long if he willed he could still appear both noble and beautiful, so as to deceive all but the most wary. - from The Silmarillion by J.R.R.
 Tolkien

-I was homeschooled through all 12 grades, have a Bachelor's in Creative Writing and Medieval & Renaissance Studies, and I'm currently getting my Master's in Library and Information Science.
-I work part-time as a public library children's librarian and hope to be the director of children or teen services at a public library after I graduate.
+I was homeschooled through all 12 grades and now have a Bachelor's in Creative Writing and Medieval & Renaissance Studies and a Master's in Library and Information Science.
+I currently work full-time as the Children's Librarian in a five-branch library system.

 I am also a Christian, which I demonstrate in my stories by keeping them free of bad language, graphic violence, mature scenes, and slash.